Peach Coffee Cake Recipe (easy!)

 Make it your own:

 - Use canned or frozen peaches.
 Saves a lot of time and you can find them year round.
+They work great for peach crumble or peach blueberry crisp, too.

 - Try other fruits instead of peaches: blueberries (fresh or frozen), apples, apricots, plums, or nectarines would be good choices.